Welcome!

 -

-A data scientist/ML practitioner who wants to focus in the problem at his/her hands, not in the nitty-gritty detail about how to configure and setup a Machine learning pipeline, Model governance, Model selection, etc.
+Data scientists/ML practitioners who want to focus on the problem they are tackling, and not on the nitty-gritty details about how to configure and setup a Machine learning pipeline, model governance, reproducibility, model selection, etc.

 -